awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ## Deployment options
-Please follow one of the options bellow
+Please follow one of the options bellow.
 ### Option 1.
-Multi account deployment (Suggested)
+Multi account deployment with CloudFormation (Suggested)
 {{%expand "Click here to continue with Cloud Formation Deployment" %}}

 If you have __one or several management (payer) accounts__ we recommend to install Dashboads in a dedicated AWS Account.
 In this case you will need to create Cost & Usage Reports to export data to S3 in each management (payer) account and then configure an S3 replication to the dedicated account.
 The replicaiton data volume is relatively small.